astronomer/docs/learn/airflow-weaviate.md

 import CodeBlock from '@theme/CodeBlock';
 import query_movie_vectors from '!!raw-loader!../code-samples/dags/airflow-weaviate/query_movie_vectors.py';

-[Weaviate](https://weaviate.io/developers/weaviate) is an open source vector database that stores objects with its vectors.
+[Weaviate](https://weaviate.io/developers/weaviate) is an open source vector database.
 Vector databases are powerful tools to store high-dimensional embeddings of objects like text, images, audio or video.
 The [Weaviate Airflow provider](https://github.com/astronomer/airflow-provider-weaviate) offers operators and decorators to easily integrate Weaviate with Airflow.

 In this tutorial you'll use Airflow to ingest movie descriptions into Weaviate, use Weaviate's automatic vectorization to create vectors for the descriptions, and query Weaviate for movies that are thematically close to user-provided concepts.

 :::info

 This tutorial is a step-by-step guide on how to create a simple pipeline using Weaviate with Airflow.
-For a more complicated example see the [Weaviate Airflow provider dev sandbox DAG](https://github.com/astronomer/airflow-provider-weaviate/tree/main/dev).
+For a more complicated example, see the [Weaviate Airflow provider dev sandbox DAG](https://github.com/astronomer/airflow-provider-weaviate/tree/main/dev).

 :::

 ## Why use Airflow with Weaviate?

 Weaviate allows you to store and search for objects with vectors based on object-similarity.
-Many modern machine learning models use vector embeddings, such as many [LLMs](https://en.wikipedia.org/wiki/Large_language_model) or [ResNet](https://arxiv.org/abs/1512.03385).
+Many modern machine learning models use vector embeddings, such as [LLMs](https://en.wikipedia.org/wiki/Large_language_model) or [ResNet](https://arxiv.org/abs/1512.03385).

 Integrating Weaviate with Airflow into one end-to-end machine learning pipeline allows you to: